phalcon-orphanage/docs/docs/en/3.1/api/Phalcon_Assets_Manager.md

 public  **get** (*mixed* $id)

-Returns a collection by its id
+Returns a collection by its id.

 ```php
 <?php